LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/local-pyspark-environment.md

 # Running a PySpark script (Mac and Windows)

-## Run the Levenshtein address matching
+## Running the Levenshtein address matching script
 This is the first script that was converted for the local PySpark environment and can be considered as a model for other scripts.

 ### Get sample data